 As a member-based program, Pride in Diversity works closely with HR, diversity professionals and LGBTQ Network Leaders in all aspects of LGBTQ inclusion within all sectors of the Australian workforce.

 No matter your starting point, we work with your team to understand the importance of LGBTQ inclusion and to map out a strategy that will enable you to successfully work towards best practice.

 Australian Workplace Equality Index

-The Australian Workplace Equality Index (AWEI) is the definitive national benchmark on LGBTI workplace inclusion and comprises the largest and only national employee survey designed to gauge the overall impact of inclusion initiatives on organisational culture as well as identifying and non-identifying employees.
+The Australian Workplace Equality Index (AWEI) is the definitive national benchmark on LGBTQ workplace inclusion and comprises the largest and only national employee survey designed to gauge the overall impact of inclusion initiatives on organisational culture as well as identifying and non-identifying employees.

 The Index drives best practice in Australia and sets a comparative benchmark for Australian employers across all sectors.

 The AWEI is a free offering and organisations do not need to be a member of Pride in Diversity to participate.

 Pride In Practice is the only national conference dedicated to LGBTQ workplace inclusion.
 Run over three days, it incorporates various streams of LGBTQ workplace awareness and inclusivity.